Rubinjo/HWGAN/README.md

 Available characters: 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz\_

-- For creating a word from your own dataset use the following command (where foldername is the name of the foldername specified in train.py and example_word is the word you want to create):
+- For creating a word from your own dataset use the following command (where folder_name is the name of the folder specified in train.py and example_word is the word you want to create):

 ```
-python run.py -data foldername -text example_word
+python run.py -data folder_name -text example_word
 ```

 ## File Structure